convoyinc/dapper/README.md

 ```

 ### Dynamic Styles
-Dapper enables dynamic styles using modes, a series of functions that defines all the different "modes" or ways your component can look.
+Dapper enables dynamic styles using "modes", a series of functions that defines all the different "modes" or ways your component can look.
 This creates a nice separation of concerns removing a lot of if/else branching logic from your render function.

 ```tsx
 import * as dapper from '@convoy/dapper';